siggiarni/memos/CSS/vmin_vmax.md

 # VMIN VMAX

+1vmax equals 1vh in portrait mode, whilst in landscape mode, 1vmax will equal 1vw.

+IE9 uses vm instead of vmin.
+It does not support vmax.

 vmin works the minimum viewport size. it takes the one that is smaller

 * on a tall viewport, portrait mobile, it would take the width value.